The Zoo of Opers and Dualities: Introduction

-In the case of $^LG=SL(r+1)$-opers, the roots of polynomials in the $(SL(r+1), q)$-Wronskian matrix provide an alternative set of coordinates for $(SL(r+1),q)$-opers.
+In the case of $^LG=SL(r+1)$-opers, the above Wronskians can be explicitly written as determinants of matrices formed by components of a section of a line bundle and its q-shifts.
+The roots of polynomials inside such $(SL(r+1), q)$-Wronskian matrix provide an alternative set of coordinates for $(SL(r+1),q)$-opers.
 They have a special meaning.
-These coordinates provide one side of the correspondence between XXX/XXZ models and rational/trigonometric Ruijsennars-Schenider (rRS/tRS) many-body systems and offer an example of quantum/classical duality \cites{Gaiotto:2013bwa,Mironov:2012ba,Zabrodin:2017td,Zabrodin:2017vt,Zabrodin:}.
+These coordinates provide one side of the correspondence between XXX/XXZ models and rational/trigonometric Ruijsennars-Schenider (rRS/tRS) many-body systems and offer an example of quantum/classical duality \cites{Mukhin:2009aa,Gaiotto:2013bwa,Mukhin:2012aa,Mironov:2012ba,Zabrodin:2017td,Zabrodin:2017vt,Zabrodin:}.
 Namely, suppose one identifies roots of polynomials from $(SL(r+1),q)$-Wronskian with the momenta and $z_i$ parameters with the values of coordinates for the tRS/rRS system.
-In that case, one obtains \cite{Koroteev:2017aa,Koroteev:2021a} that quantum K-theory ring for quiver varieties of type $A$ is isomorphic to the ring of functions on the intersection of two Lagrangian cycles in the phase of the tRS integrable system.
+In that case, one obtains \cite{Koroteev:2017aa,Koroteev:2023aa} that quantum K-theory ring for quiver varieties of type $A$ is isomorphic to the ring of functions on the intersection of two Lagrangian cycles in the phase of the tRS integrable system.